Maximising the DUNE early physics output with current experiments: Optimizing the neutrino-antineutrino runs

-The top row of Fig.~\ref{fig:nuopt} shows the hierarchy sensitivity of LBNE for various combinations of neutrino and antineutrino run.
+The top row of Fig.~\ref{fig:nuopt} shows the hierarchy sensitivity of DUNE for various combinations of neutrino and antineutrino run.
 Normal hierarchy and $\theta_{23}=39^\circ$ have been assumed as the true parameters.
-For LBNE, we have chosen an exposure of 22 MW-kt-yr which was found to be the adequate exposure in Section~\ref{sec:adequate} assuming equal neutrino and antineutrino runs.
-In the left panel, we see the results for LBNE alone. the figure shows that in the favourable region of $\dcp \in [-180^\circ,0]$ the best sensitivity comes from the combination 3+3 or 4+2.
+For DUNE, we have chosen a total exposure of 44 MW-kt-yr which was found to be the adequate exposure in Section~\ref{sec:adequate} assuming equal neutrino and antineutrino runs.
+In the left panel, we see the results for DUNE alone. the figure shows that in the favourable region of $\dcp \in [-180^\circ,0]$ the best sensitivity comes from the combination 3+3 or 4+2.
 Although the statistics is more for neutrinos, the antineutrino run is required to remove the wrong-octant regions.
-For normal hierarchy, $\dcp \in [0,180^\circ]$ is the unfavourable region for hierarchy determination \cite{novat2k}, as is evident from the figure.
+For NH, $\dcp \in [0,180^\circ]$ is the unfavourable region for hierarchy determination \cite{novat2k}, as is evident from the figure.
 In this region, we see that the results are worst for pure neutrino run.
 The best sensitivity comes for the case 5+1.
 This amount of antineutrino run is required to remove the octant degeneracy.
 The higher proportion of neutrino run ensures better statistics.
-In the right panel, along with LBNE we have also combined data from \nova, T2K and ICAL.
-With the inclusion of these data the hierarchy sensitivity increases further and even in the unfavourable region $\chi^2=25$ sensitivity is possible with only neutrino run from LBNE.
-This is because \nova, which will run in antineutrino mode for 3 years, will provide the necessary amount of information to lift the parameter degeneracies that reduce hierarchy sensitivity.
-Therefore, the best option for LBNE is to run only in neutrino mode, which will have the added advantage of increased statistics.
-In the favourable region also the sensitivity is now better for 6+0 and 5+1 i.e. less amount of antineutrinos from LBNE is required because of the antineutrino information coming from \nova.
+In the right panel, along with DUNE we have also combined data from \nova, T2K and ICAL.
+With the inclusion of these data the hierarchy sensitivity increases further and even in the unfavourable region $\chi^2=25$ sensitivity is possible with only neutrino run from DUNE.
+This is because \nova, which will run in antineutrino mode for 3 years and the antineutrino component in the atmospheric neutrino flux at ICAL, will provide the necessary amount of information to lift the parameter degeneracies that reduce hierarchy sensitivity.
+Therefore, the best option for DUNE is to run only in neutrino mode, which will have the added advantage of increased statistics.
+In the favourable region also the sensitivity is now better for 6+0 and 5+1 i.e. less amount of antineutrinos from DUNE is required because of the antineutrino information coming from \nova.
 Note that overall, the amount of antineutrino run depends on the value of $\dcp$.
 However combining information from all the experiments 4+2 seems to be the best option over the largest fraction of $\dcp$ values.